eddieatkinson/Shoebox-Project-full/README.md

-## Overview:
+## The Shoebox Project
 The Shoebox Project is a non-profit company whose purpose is to provide professional photographs and memories for children in the foster care system.
-We set up a site for the company, including sign-up forms, login capabilities, an interactive map, and various pages to navigate to on the site.
+We set up a site for the company, including sign-up forms, a blog, login capabilities, an interactive map, and various pages to navigate to on the site.

 ## Github Link: